john-marcello/nav-app-demo/README.md

 - The filter was enhanced to filter the players based on the search query input

 **Search History Page**
-- A `SearchContext` file was implemented to `createContext` with a custom hook and `SearchProvider` that wraps the app with the search content.
+- A `SearchContext` file was implemented to `createContext` with a custom hook and set up a `SearchProvider` that wraps the app with the search content.

-- This helps search queries registered on the `Players.js` to be stored in the `SearchHistory.js page.
+- This helps search queries registered on the `Players.js` to be stored in the `SearchHistory.js` page.
 The most recent 20 search strings are stored.

 - `localStorage` was utlized so that the search history is pesistent when the browser is refreshed.
 History can be reset by clicking a button on the page.

-- Clicking a link on the `SearchHistory.js` page drives the user back to the `Playersjs` page utilizing the search parameters to load the historical search params.
+- Clicking a link on the `SearchHistory.js` page drives the user back to the `Players.js` page and loads the historical search params.

 **Help Page**
 - A simple help page was added with a fun message and an embedded video using `react-youtube`.